 NF-κB are proteins that help to regulate gene expression and the production of certain immune cells.

 These proteins respond to the presence of viral or bacterial molecules in the system, and that is when they start switching relevant genes related to the immune response on and off at cellular level.

 The researchers note that NF-κB activity tends to slow down the lower the body temperature.
-But when the body temperature is elevated over the usual 37°C (98.6°F), it tends to become more intense.
+But when the body temperature is elevated over 37°C (98.6°F), it tends to become more intense.

 Why does this happen?
 The answer, they hypothesized, might be found by looking at a protein known as A20, encoded by the gene with the same name.

 A20 is sometimes hailed as the

 NF-κB switches on the gene that produces the A20 protein, but the protein, in turn, regulates NF-κB activity, so that it is appropriately slow or intensive.

 The researchers involved in the study wondered whether blocking the expression of the A20 gene would affect the way in which NF-κB functioned.

 And, sure enough, they found that in the absence of the A20 protein, NF-κB activity no longer reacted to changes in body temperature, and its activity therefore no longer increased in case of a fever.

 These findings might also be relevant to the normal fluctuations in temperature that our bodies undergo every day, and how these may affect our response to pathogens.